erlorenz/goutils/README.md

 # goutils

-A simple collection of Go utilities that I reuse quite a bit.
+A simple collection of Go utilities for reuse in projects.